New universal operator approximation theorem for encoder-decoder architectures: Perspective from the compact-open topology

 \subsection{Density versus sequential density in the compact-open topology}

-In the previous sections, we characterized the different types of operator approximation given in Figure \ref{fig:approximation_types} in the context of the compact-open topology.
-According to Theorem \ref{thm:density_compact_open_topology}, statement \ref{fig:approximation_types:(A)} in Figure \ref{fig:approximation_types} means that $S$ is dense with respect to the compact-open topology, whereas \ref{fig:approximation_types:(B)} is equivalent to sequential density of $S$ due to Theorem \ref{thm:sequential_density_compact_open_topology}.
-The question whether it is an improvement to prove \ref{fig:approximation_types:(B)} and not only \ref{fig:approximation_types:(A)} hence corresponds to the question whether dense subsets of $\CC(\X, \Y)$ are always sequentially dense w.r.t. the compact-open topology.
+In the previous sections, we characterized the different types of operator approximation given in \Cref{fig:approximation_types} in the context of the compact-open topology.
+According to \Cref{thm:density_compact_open_topology}, statement \labelcref{fig:approximation_types:(A)} in \Cref{fig:approximation_types} means that $S$ is dense with respect to the compact-open topology, whereas \labelcref{fig:approximation_types:(B)} is equivalent to sequential density of $S$ due to \Cref{thm:sequential_density_compact_open_topology}.
+The question whether it is an improvement to prove \labelcref{fig:approximation_types:(B)} and not only \labelcref{fig:approximation_types:(A)} hence corresponds to the question whether dense subsets of $\CC(\X, \Y)$ are always sequentially dense w.r.t. the compact-open topology.
 In fact, this question is closely related to the Fréchet-Urysohn property.
-For the definition, we follow \cite[Chapter 1.6]{Engelking_Topologie}, in which the term Fréchet space is used. \begin{definition}[\textbf{Fréchet-Urysohn space}] A topological space $\Z$ is called Fréchet-Urysohn space if for every $S\subset \Z$ and adherent point $z\in \overline{S}$ there is a sequence in $S$ converging to $z$.
+For the definition, we follow \cite[Chapter 1.6]{Engelking_Topologie}, in which the term Fréchet space is used. \begin{definition}[Fréchet-Urysohn space] A topological space $\Z$ is said to be a Fréchet-Urysohn space if for every $S\subseteq \Z$ and adherent point $z\in \overline{S}$ there is a sequence in $S$ converging to $z$.
 In other words, the closure and sequential closure of every $S\subseteq \Z$ coincide. \end{definition} Clearly, if a space is a Fréchet-Urysohn space, then dense sets are particularly also sequentially dense.
-However, the converse may not be true in general, see for example Lemma \ref{lem:example_dense_FU_not_FU}.
+However, the converse may not be true in general, see for example \Cref{lem:example_dense_FU_not_FU}.
 On the other hand, for the compact-open topology on $\CC(\X, \Y)$, the converse holds for many choices of $\X$ and $\Y$, as revealed by the following theorem.